tonyjkent/Getting-and-Cleaning-Data/README.md

 * activity_labels.txt - the name of each activity corresponding to the activity number in y_train.txt and y_test.txt

 ### Step 1 - Merged the Test an Trainign Data
-1. The traindata dataframe testdata dataframes were merged into a rawdata dataframe using the rbind statement.
+1. The traindata dataframe testdata dataframes were merged into the rawdata dataframe using the rbind statement.
 2. Column names were added from columnheaders$cleannames
-3. The testactivitynum subjects and trainactivitynum dataframes were merged into the activitynum datafrane using the rbind statement
+3. The testactivitynum subjects and trainactivitynum dataframes were merged into the activitynum datafrane using the rbind statement (used in step2)
-4. The testsubjects and trainsubjects dataframes were merged into the subjects dataframe using the rbind statement
+4. The testsubjects and trainsubjects dataframes were merged into the subjects dataframe using the rbind statement (used in step 2)

 The resulting rawdata dataframe containes 10299 oberservations (7352 training observations plus 2947 test obserations) of 561 sensor readings